 The Final Word

-All of the United States have recognized grandparents' rights with legislation.
-This would not be the case without a widespread recognition of the roles played by grandparents in children's lives and of the pain that can be caused when contact is denied.
+Every state in the United States has passed legislation establishing some rights for grandparents, although those rights are limited.
+This would not be the case without a widespread recognition of the importance of grandparents in children's lives and of the pain that can be caused when contact is denied.
 Still, grandparents who choose to litigate for visitation rights should be aware that that process, too, can be the source of considerable hardship and pain.